aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 The complements of a sentence can help specify the location or time of an action, they can also correspond to any other actors directly or indirectly involved in the action.
 In English, complements are generally introduced after a preposition such as: "over" (from the example), "to", "from", "by", and so on.

-The direct object of a sentence is a little special in English (and many other modern European languages) because, just like the subject, it is not preceded by any preposition.
+The direct object of a sentence is a little special in English (and in other modern European languages) because, just like the subject, it is not preceded by any preposition.
 The subject and the object are generally distinguished by their order of appearance in the sentence (the subject typically precedes the object).

 Unlike English, some languages (even some modern Indo-European languages) rely more heavily on grammatical cases rather than prepositions and/or word-order to express grammatical relationships.
 A case-marking is typically a word inflection (such as a suffix, a prefix or an infix).
 In many such languages, English's direct object corresponds to an inflected noun in the accusative case.